rowangithub/DOrder/README.md

 SpecLearn is still under very active development.
 Our next effort is to enable SpecLearn to verify (imperative) heap-manipulating programs.

-Z3
-===

-SpecLearn has recently chosen Z3 as its backend decision procedure.

-1. Be sure that the files in external/Z3/lib are in your library path!
-One way to do this is to run, from the top directory,

-        export DYLD_LIBRARY_PATH="external/z3/lib/:$DYLD_LIBRARY_PATH"

 Virtual Machine
 ===========

-An old version of the virtual machine of SpecLearn is available at <a href="https://www.dropbox.com/s/jm3obb9zmq0m9y1/SpecLearn.ova?dl=0">this link</a>.
+A very old version of the virtual machine of SpecLearn is available at <a href="https://www.dropbox.com/s/jm3obb9zmq0m9y1/SpecLearn.ova?dl=0">this link</a>.

-We will update the VM to reflect our progress soon.
+We will update the VM to reflect our progress on data structure verification soon.

 Notes for Reviewers
 ===========